Todor Slavov: Biography

-Todor Slavov was born on 22 January 1984 in Varna, a family of Slavi (1964) and Tatyana Slavovi.
+Slavov was born on 22 January 1984 in Varna, a family of Slavi (1964) and Tatyana Slavovi.
 His father worked in the construction field, and his mother in the system of insurance.

-Completes his secondary education in Varna Mathematical School "Dr. Petar Beron".
-Recorded in Varna Technical University, where he studied specialty Internal combustion engines.
+Slavov completed his secondary education in Varna Mathematical School "Dr. Petar Beron".
+He also attended Varna Technical University, where he studied specialty internal combustion engines.

 On 28 June 2015, Slavov was involved in a crash at Rally Tvarditsa-Elena with his Fiat Abarth Grande Punto S2000.
 Soon after, he died of his injuries.

 Career

 2003

-In 2003, he began to studying race car driving with eight-time rally champion Dimitar Iliev.
+In 2003, Slavov began to studying race car driving with eight-time rally champion Dimitar Iliev.

 2005

 Slavov on the 2010 Rally Bulgaria.

-Todor Slavov's competitive career began in 2005 when he debuted in the Hill climb race "Targoviste, where he drove Opel Corsa GSi, Class N2.
+Slavov's competitive career began in 2005, when he debuted in the Hill climb race "Targoviste, where he drove Opel Corsa GSi, Class N2.

-His first rally championship Rally is Old Capitals in 2005, where he finished sixth.
-Two races later, he won his first victory in Class N2 - Rally Hebros which it climbs to second place in the overall standings for Class N2.
-At the end of the year, finished third in his class.
+Slavov's first rally championship Rally was the Old Capitals in 2005, where he finished sixth.
+Two races later, he won his first victory in Class N2 - Rally Hebros which climbed him to second place in the overall standings for Class N2.
+At the end of the year, he finished third in his class.

 2006

-In 2006, sits behind the wheel of a new car - Renault Clio Sport Class N3, with co-driver Dobromir Filipov.
-Especially for a better development of Slavov was creating Bulbet Rally Team.
-Todor won three victories in its class, the three most prestigious competitions in Bulgaria - Rally Bulgaria, Rally Hebros and rally Sliven.
-At the end of the year he finished in second place in N3 class.
+In 2006, Slavov got behind the wheel of a new car - Renault Clio Sport Class N3, with co-driver Dobromir Filipov.
+He won three victories in its class, the three most prestigious competitions in Bulgaria - Rally Bulgaria, Rally Hebros and rally Sliven.
+At the end of the year, he finished in second place in N3 class.

 2007

-In 2007 the team purchased the latest evolution of competitive Renault Clio - Clio Sport R3.
-In this year Slavov achieved his best standings in the overall standings - 4th place in Rally Sliven and 6th place in Rally Serbia.
-At the end of the year is sixth in the overall standings of the Bulgarian Rally Championship and third in the European Rally Cup - East.
+In 2007. the team purchased the latest evolution of competitive Renault Clio - Clio Sport R3.
+In this year, Slavov achieved his best standings in the overall standings - 4th place in Rally Sliven and 6th place in Rally Serbia.
+At the end of the year, he finished sixth in the overall standings of the Bulgarian Rally Championship and third in the European Rally Cup - East.

 2008

-In 2008 Todor Slavov and his co-driver Dobromir Filipov won the title in group A and Class A7 in the Bulgarian championship, for the first time in his career, completing the podium in round National Championship - Rally Sliven.
+In 2008, Slavov and his co-driver Dobromir Filipov won the title in group A and Class A7 in the Bulgarian championship, for the first time in his career, completing the podium in round National Championship - Rally Sliven.
 At the end of the year, both are fourth in the overall standings of the Bulgarian Rally Championship.
-He is first Bulgarian driver who drove in European shoot-out of Pirelli Star Driver.
+He was the first Bulgarian driver to drive in the European shoot-out of Pirelli Star Driver.

 2009

-In 2009 once again compete with the Renault Clio R3, but it is already a modification Maxi.
+In 2009, Slavov once again competed with the Renault Clio R3, but it is already a modification Maxi.
 Bulbet team decided to take part in the European rally championship in the category of two wheel drive cars.
-At the end of the year he is vice-champion, having achieved three wins in the rallies - Mille Miglia (Italy), Ina-Delta (Croatia) and Automobile and Touring Club of Greece (ELPA, Greece).
-In Greek race Slavov finished for first time on podium in European rally championship.
+At the end of the year, he was vice-champion, having achieved three wins in the rallies - Mille Miglia (Italy), Ina-Delta (Croatia) and Automobile and Touring Club of Greece (ELPA, Greece).
+In the Greek race, Slavov finished for first time on podium in the European rally championship.

-He drove again in European shoot-out of Pirelli Star Driver.
+Slavov once again drove in the European shoot-out of Pirelli Star Driver.